 Local Delights

-On Wednesday and Saturday mornings, the Hickory Farmers Market finds shelter under The Sails on the Square.
+On Saturday mornings, the Hickory Farmers Market finds shelter under The Sails on the Square.
+The market will be open on Wednesdays, as well, beginning April 20.
 While you pick locally grown organic produce from Tumbling Shoals Farm and colorful zinnias from Summer Fresh Flower Farm, musicians provide a backdrop on Sails Stage.
 “A lot of it is Americana — country, folk, bluegrass, some rock.
 It lends a wonderful aspect to our healthy outdoor market,” says market manager Kim Bost.

-On Wednesday and Saturday mornings, the Hickory Farmers Market finds shelter under The Sails on the Square. photograph by Hickory Metro CVB
+On Wednesday and Saturday mornings during regular season, the Hickory Farmers Market finds shelter under The Sails on the Square. photograph by Hickory Metro CVB

 After browsing the market, step into The Natural Olive, where the aroma of freshly baked ciabatta bread embraces you.
 Customers are encouraged to use the ciabatta to taste some of the 50 fresh olive oils and balsamic vinegars offered at the store.